MalayAgr/MesoNet-DeepFakeDetection/readme.md

 The main focus in constructing and training the model was to make it modular and portable.
 A secondary focus was also to make it easier you to use MesoNet without tinkering with the code.
 With these objectives in mind, the code has been broken up into two packages:

 - [`mesonet`](./mesonet/) - This is the main package containing modules which construct and build MesoNet variants.
-While not currently set up as a PyPI package, you can copy the directory to their project and obtain the necessary functionality to build, train and obtain predictions from MesoNet.
+While not currently set up as a PyPI package, you can copy the directory to your project and obtain the necessary functionality to build, train and obtain predictions from MesoNet.
 - [`cli`](./cli/) - This package provides a command line interface (CLI) that can be used to both train and obtain predictions from MesoNet.
 This allows you to use MesoNet without tinkering with the code.
 Currently, it only supports training the architecture as detailed in the paper.
 Additionally, the `mesonet.py` file provides an entrypoint to the CLI.

 ### 2.2.
 The Model